Hure-herd/Hure-herd.github.io/docs/Rule.md

 **Ported from：**
 SunnySlopes's [PearlTickets](https://github.com/SunnySlopes/PearlTickets)

-## Soundsuppression<sup>`MC > 1.21.1`</sup>
-Keep the block entity data of the calibrated hidden sensor to any blcok that is blockentity
-* Default Value: `false`
-* Optional Parameters: `true`, `false`
-* Open Method: `/carpet soundsuppression true`
-* Categories: `REMS` , `Feature`

 ## SoundSuppressionRadius<sup>`MC > 1.19.4`</sup>
 Controls the monitoring radius of the sound suppressor.
 You can enter a positive integer.
-The default value in the original version is 16 grids.The maximum value cannot exceed 32.
+The default value in the original version is 16 grids.The maximum value cannot exceed 64.
 * Default Value:  `false`
 * Optional Parameters: `8`,`16`,`32`
 * Open Method: `/carpet soundSuppressionRadius true`